 “Press the spacebar as soon as you see a sign”

-It struck me then and it still strikes me that a bunch of people talking respond to each other so appropriately.
-Many, many times did I see people reacting to gestures of all sorts.
+It struck me then, and it still strikes me, that a bunch of people talking respond to each other so appropriately.
+Many, many times I saw people reacting to gestures of all sorts.
 Maybe just a little headnod or a palm-up gesture, or a raising of the eyebrows.
 And how often do you see anyone accidentally responding to a movement that was not intended to communicate after all?

 Imagine the following chitchat:

 You: “Nice weather huh?”

 Her: “Yeah” (and makes some sort of movement)

 You: “What do you mean, you think I am crazy?” (misinterpreting the movement)

 Her: “I didn’t do anything, what are you talking about?” (now starts thinking you are crazy)

 Rather unlikely?
 It just doesn’t happen.
 No matter how much we talk and interact, it hardly ever goes wrong.
 I will take the exceptional examples as exemplifying the rule.

 So, I set out to see if I could test this in a lab.
 How fast can people make judgements about the status of a movement.
 I used sign language signs and fidgeting, and told people to press a button as soon as they saw a sign.
 And I found people could do that very well and very fast.
 Even non-signers could do it.
 (In case you want to read more: the journal Gesture recently accepted my publication of these results, hooray!).